-- · Scripting language - You can write your script in JScript, VBScript or ECMAScript.
-The choice of language is up to you and should depend on the platform and available objects.
-You can use JScript or VBScript if the script is going to work on Windows computers.
-However, if the data source represents a log on a platform such as Linux, you should use ECMAScript, which is a cross-platform language. - The script itself Supply a script that meets the requirements described earlier. - How often the script executes Frequent launches are suitable for real-time monitoring uses.
-For data collection, the script does not have to run very frequently. - Script parameters - Parameters are values that can be set externally without modifying the script.
+- The script code

+Supply a script that does the work you need.

+- How often the script executes

+Frequent launches are suitable for real-time monitoring uses.
+For data collection, the script does not have to run very frequently.

+- Script parameters

+Parameters are values that can be set externally without modifying the script.
 They are set in the user interface, and the values are stored in script variables.
 Script parameters are meant for easy access to the script's configurable portions.